jilekma1/nao-gazebo-skin/README.md

 This is a Gazebo sensor plugin for our skin, which reads collision data and does some preprocessing.
 It contains UDP server, which publishes processed collision data on port 9091 (in form of strings).

 # Copyright
-All code except nao-gazebo-modified-for-G7 and model of Nao is released under GNU GPL v3 and copyrighted by Martin Jilek.
+All code except nao-gazebo-modified-for-G7 and model of Nao (nao.xacro) is released under GNU GPL v3 and copyrighted by Martin Jilek.
 Nao-gazebo-modified-for-G7 is modified version of nao_gazebo plugin copyrighted by Konstantinos Chatzilygeroudis.
 Modified model nao.xacro in robot-models was also part of nao_gazebo plugin.
 These two parts are released under BSD license.
 For details see files LICENSE.txt of particular folders.